 Since I’m such a junkie, I thought I might as well share my addiction in a cream so yummy that I think it has been hanging out at the local coffee shop!

-The things we will need to make this drool worthy Coffee Butter Latte Cream are listed below.
+The things we will need to make this drool-worthy Coffee Butter Latte Cream are listed below.
 We are making the regular recipe and a light version of the recipe.
 The fun part of testing a recipe with slight changes is that we can compare finished products.
 It is amazing how much slight changes in formulation will cause major differences in the finished product.
 The original recipe is heavier and more like a durable gardening cream.
-The lighter version is smoother, and silkier.
+The lighter version is smoother and silkier.
 Both look liked whipped cream in a jar!
-If the waxiness of the cream is too much and you want less of a gardening type cream, then reduce the Stearic Acid by up to half.
-Each reduction will cause changes in the final cream and you will want a test batch of each to compare.
+If the waxiness of the cream is too much and you want less of a gardening-type cream, reduce the Stearic Acid by up to half.
+Each reduction will cause changes in the final cream, and you will want a test batch of each to compare.
 We try for initial test batches of 100 grams if you want to do some playing.
-Above all, keep good notes for your comparison tests, you will find that slight changes can make a cream go from OK to WOWIE-ZOWIE!
+Above all, keep good notes for your comparison tests, you will find that slight changes can make a cream go from just okay to WOWIE-ZOWIE!

 If you receive samples from this post, you will receive one sample of the regular batch and one sample of the light batch.
 Test to see which one you prefer, then send in your comments.

 I did what?!